joshstevens19/rindexer/README.md

 - handle other providers block ranges in start indexing
 - docs
 - look into deployments to make it easy to do

+bugs:
+- start + end dates are reading wrong from manifest.yamlu

 future features:
 - other db support